RockefellerArchiveCenter/reading-room-manual/index.md

 * Researchers can access digitized access copies in the [Virtual Vault](http://virtualvault.rockarch.org/).
 * Researchers can view digital access DVD copies for material not available in the Virtual Vault.
 The free-standing DVD player (located in the closet to the right of the researchers’ bathroom) can be borrowed.
 The desk monitor can provide headphones.
 * Some analog film formats, such as 16mm and 35mm film, can be played in the Preservation Lab.
 If a researcher is interested in viewing a film, advanced notice of at least 48 business hours must be given to allow for proper staging and assessment.
-If the researcher gives advance notice, follow the Instructions for audiovisual queues in the Aeon Guides for the RAC folder (/S:/Inter-Office/Reference/Aeon Guides for the RAC).
+If the researcher gives advance notice, follow the Instructions for audiovisual queues in the [Updated Aeon Guides](https://rockarchorg.sharepoint.com/sites/Reference/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FReference%2FShared%20Documents%2FUpdated%20Aeon%20Guides&viewid=81d54f38%2D63f2%2D422f%2D952a%2Db998a2b226db) folder in SharePoint.

 #### Oversized Ephemera, Maps, Architectural Drawings, and Posters
 Unlike folders containing standard legal- and letter-sized materials, the researcher will slide oversized pages from one side of the folder to the next rather than flip them as if pages in a book.
 The desk monitor will help move all materials, as necessary.

 #### Digital
 Researchers interested in accessing digital media must use an access surrogate.
 The finding aid indicates if a surrogate exists.
 If you have questions about the availability of an access copy, contact the Head of Processing.
 [Turnaround time and policy for published digital media is TBD.]

-## Appendix A: Researcher Orientation Steps

-### First Floor
-1. Welcome the researcher in the foyer.
-At least 2 business days prior to the first day, the researcher should have informed the contact archivist of anticipated arrival time and method, which is then recorded in the Reading Room calendar.
-2. Show the researcher the public spaces on the first floor, including the restrooms, closet, lounge, and terrace.
-Allow time to put away any food since no food or beverage is allowed upstairs.
-3. Use either Junior’s Office or the Blue Room to conduct the interview.
-4. Check photo ID.
-5. Review what can and cannot be brought into the Reading Room.
-6. Describe the Reading Room table layout, giving suggestions on placement of the folder to prevent mishandling of materials.
-7. Using a sample box, demonstrate the use of an Out card and the proper way to handle documents.
-Also emphasize that call slips should always stay as they are, with the barcode accessible for scanning.
-8. Review the researcher’s Aeon record and then clear the researcher (Aeon Process: Clear User).
-Review DIMES and requesting additional materials, using the researcher’s own RACcess account as an example.
-9. Remind the researcher of the special access agreements that are included in the online creation of a RACcess account, such as Population Council or Rockefeller University’s The Medical Letter.
-10. Indicate the retrieval submission deadlines.
-All requests must be submitted by these times: 10:00, 11:30, 1:30, and 3:00.
-All requests submitted after 3:00 will be pulled for the following morning.
-Explain how to identify whether or not there is a second cart of material, and how to request that it be retrieved.
-11. Review the camera policy and citation slips; as needed, go over photoduplication procedures and the blue/green/yellow slips.
-12. Determine if the researcher has requested oversized materials or any other special formats.
-Tell the researcher when to expect the material, and review handling and requesting procedures.
-13. Provide Virtual Vault instructions. [http://virtualvault.rockarch.org/](http://virtualvault.rockarch.org/)

-### Second Floor
-14. Show the researcher the lockers, coat closet, and restroom, allowing time to unpack.
-15. Check in with the desk monitor and get an Out card for the researcher.
-16. If necessary, provide a review of the cart and the table, pointing out power strips.
-17. Have the researcher sign the completed Orientation Checklist and hand it to the desk monitor.
-18. If the researcher will be using microfilm, point out the microfilm machines and provide instructions on the ViewScan software.
-This step can wait until the researcher is ready to use the microfilm.
-19. Touch base with the researcher periodically throughout the day.
-Remind the researcher that you can be paged or reached by email.